 Photographer: A firefighter who is assigned to document the scene of an incident with photographs and video.
 These members are required to take the first two modules in the Essentials of Firefighting course and be well versed in camera operations.
 All items and training pertaining to the duties are provided by BVFD.

 Outside of responding to calls, training is the most important section in the Operations Division.
 Good training WILL mean the difference between life and death.
 We train in all disciplines of the fire service with in-house, local and out of town trainers.
-Training will be done in-house, at one of several local training sites or out in the community.
+Training is done in-house, at one of several local training sites, or out in the community.